pyamg.amg_core#

 - Returns:

-- z is modified in place to reflect the application of
+Nonez is modified in place to reflect the application of the Householder reflectors, B[:,range(start,stop,step)], and the inclusion of values in y.

 Notes

-Principle calling routine is gmres(…) and fgmres(…) in krylov.py
+Principle calling routine are gmres and fgmres.

-See pages 164-167 in Saad, “Iterative Methods for Sparse Linear Systems”
+See pages 164-167 in Saad, “Iterative Methods for Sparse Linear Systems”.

 - pyamg.amg_core.incomplete_mat_mult_bsr()#